crs4/bbmri-it-school-tutorials/11-final-project/task-3.4/README.md

 ## Instructions

-* Go to [Sample Locator](https://locator.bschn.ikmx.cloud/search) search page
+* Go to [Sample Locator](https://locator.bschn.ikmx.cloud/search) search page.
-* Run an empty directory and check that it returns data for your site: the number of patients and samples should be correct
+* Run an empty search and check that it returns data for your site: the number of patients and samples should be correct.
-* Try adding some filters (e.g., by gender, by diagnosis) and verify that the results are coherent
+* Try adding some filters (e.g., by gender, by diagnosis) and verify that the results are coherent.